Kim2091/PBRify_Remix/README.md

 6. Press the green run button at the top!
 7. Ingest the saved textures in Remix's Ingestion tab

+### Extra info:
+- You can use the upscaler individually by disabling the Load Model nodes for Roughness and Normal maps
+  - The upscaling model is trained to remove noise, DXT1 compression, dithering, and oversharpening/halos
-The chain will save your textures into a single output folder.
+- The chain will save your textures into a single output folder.
 They're labelled with the original texture name.

-These were trained exclusively on high quality CC0 content from ambientCG, complying with their license.
+- These were trained exclusively on high quality CC0 content from ambientCG, complying with their license.
 This makes it an ethical upscaler that you can use without concern :slight_smile:

-These models are licensed as CC0.
+- These models are licensed as CC0.

 ![alt text](https://github.com/Kim2091/PBRify_Upscaler/blob/main/Tutorial.png)